Hetch3t/Test-Flask-API-app/README.md

     - `_id`
     - `created`
 - `title` and `url` fields are stripped.
-- If `url` is relevant (leads to the same website) - it is converted to absolute path.
+- If `url` contains relevant path (leads to the same website) - it is converted to absolute path.
 ---

 ## To run tests